SGWIN98/sgwin98.github.io/_pages/achievements.md

 ### 2025

 * Qualified GATE 2025 in Geology & Geophysics with All India Rank (AIR) 108.
-* Completed M.Tech. in Applied Geophysics from IIT (ISM) Dhanbad with an OGPA of 8.25/10.
+* Completed MSc.(Tech.) in Applied Geophysics from IIT (ISM) Dhanbad with an OGPA of 8.25/10.

 ### 2024